AlineQuadros/AlineQuadros/_posts/2019-01-11-modelling-mangrove-forests.md

 Well, unlike tropical or temperate forests, mangroves are not well studied so there's a lot we don't know about them.
 In 2017 I undertook a one-year long project to fill some gaps, and this post has a brief presentation of one of its outcomes.
 The full paper containing the results is this:

 ____
-2018. *Modelling of mangrove annual leaf litterfall with emphasis on the role of vegetation structure.*
+Aline Ferreira Quadros, Inga Nordhaus, Hauke Reuter, Martin Zimmer. *Modelling of mangrove annual leaf litterfall with emphasis on the role of vegetation structure.* Published in <a href="https://doi.org/10.1016/j.ecss.2018.12.012">Estuarine, Coastal and Shelf Science 218, 292–299 (2018)</a>

-by Aline Ferreira Quadros, Inga Nordhaus, Hauke Reuter, Martin Zimmer

-Published in <a href="https://doi.org/10.1016/j.ecss.2018.12.012">Estuarine, Coastal and Shelf Science 218, 292–299</a>

 ____

 ## Background